 Food is another important part of Cook Islands culture.
 The traditional cuisine reflects the island’s Polynesian roots and incorporates local ingredients such as fish, coconuts, and taro.
 Visitors can taste traditional dishes such as ika mata (marinated raw fish), umu (a traditional underground oven cooking method), and rukau (taro leaves cooked with coconut cream).

-See also How to cook gravy mix
+See also How long to cook chicken in crock pot to shred

 In addition to these cultural highlights, the Cook Islands also have a strong sense of community and family.
 The concept of “mana” is deeply ingrained in Cook Islands culture, which refers to the spiritual power and prestige that individuals can gain through their actions and connections with others.
 This sense of community can be experienced through the warm and welcoming nature of the local people.